KH-Class/Sample_Site/index.md

-# Hi, I'm <Your Name>
+# Hello everyone!
-Welcome to my ICS4U portfolio.
-I’ll use this site to post my work and reflections.
+This is a sample website.

 ## Highlights
 - Project 1: *(title)* – *(1–2 lines about what it does)*
 - Concept I learned: *(short note)*
 - Blog/Reflection: [Reflection #1](./posts/first_reflection.md)

-or have a button
+or have a button:
 <a href="./posts/first_reflection.md">
   <button
     style="